-Do you want a career contributing to the well-being and overall quality of life of individuals despite a physical, mental or emotional limitation?
-Offered in two formats—online or on in-person on our Minneapolis campus—the occupational therapy assistant associate degree will prepare you to make a difference in people's lives.
-St. Kate's OTA program was the first in the country and is still a leader in the OT field.
+Do you want a career contributing to the well-being of individuals as they manage physical, mental or emotional limitations?
+Offered in a convenient online format – all classes meet online, with face-to-face labs and fieldwork in Minnesota and other parts of the country —the occupational therapy assistant associate degree will prepare you to make a difference in people's lives.
+St. Kate's OTA program, the first in the country, is a leader in the OT field.

 The occupational therapy assistant program will prepare you to take the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).

 If you are applying to the OTA associate degree program, you'll first enroll as a pre-OTA student and take liberal arts and sciences (LAS) courses required for your degree.
 Enrollment as a "pre-" student does not guarantee progression into OTA courses.